mathiasvr/betaflight-deciphered/README.md

 - Default: `ALL`
 - Allowed: `OFF`, `YAW`, `ALL`

+Axis where gyro overflow detection applies.
+Intended to deal with overflow issues on ICM gyros.
+The default is to be on, for all axes.
+It is unwise to disable this if your quad has an ICM gyro.
+It is not needed or helpful for MPU gyros.
+ICM gyros are susceptible to overflow-inversion problems if exposed to very high turn rates.
+If enabled and set to `ALL`, overflow protection will kick in and disable all PIDs whenever any axis exceeds 1950 degrees/second.

 ## `yaw_spin_recovery`
 - Default: `ON`
 - Allowed: `OFF`, `ON`

+This new feature, enabled by default in betaflight 3.4, reduces the severity and duration of un-commanded severe yaw spins.
+For example, if a quadcopter clips a gate, tree, branch or other object and causes a high rate yaw spin, it may go into a 'never-ending' uncontrollable spin.
+Typically it makes a distinctive warbling noise and climbs rapidly - the so-called Yaw Spin To The Moon (YSTTM) problem.
+3.4 introduces two code features that should bring such spins under control more quickly and cleanly.
+Yaw Spin Recovery is intended primarily for FPV pilots, and works best with MPU gyros.
+LOS acro pilots who use high yaw rates may prefer to disable this function.

 ## `yaw_spin_threshold`
 - Default: `1950`
 - Allowed: `500` - `1950`

+The 'threshold' value is the spin rate, in degrees per second, at which the spin protection kicks in.
+The default threshold of `1950` was chosen to minimise false triggering.
+For FPV, a lower value, e.g. 100-200 above your maximum configured yaw rate, is recommended.
+For example, a quad with a maximum configured yaw rate of 700 degrees/sec: Too low a threshold may cause false triggering, and delay return to normal control.

 ## `gyro_to_use`
 - Default: `FIRST`